PixConvert

 Yes.
 SVG scales to any size without quality loss, making it perfect for responsive design.
 A single SVG file looks crisp on both a small phone screen and a 4K monitor, while a PNG would need multiple resolutions to achieve the same result.

-You can use auto-tracing tools to convert PNG to SVG, but the results are approximate — the output is a vector interpretation of the raster image.
+You can use auto-tracing tools to convert PNG to SVG, but the results are approximate.
 It works well for simple graphics with solid colors but poorly for photographs or complex imagery.

 SVG files can contain JavaScript and other executable code, which poses a security risk if you accept SVG uploads from untrusted sources.
-Always sanitize SVG files before displaying them on your website to prevent cross-site scripting (XSS) attacks.
+Always sanitize SVG files before displaying them on your website to prevent XSS attacks.